MarkCBell/bigger/docs/user/intro.rst

 This means that bigger can do many of the things that curver and flipper can, however, bigger has several advantages including:

     - The ability to handle infinite type surfaces
-    - Handle mapping classes with infinite support
+    - Handle mapping classes and laminations with infinite support

 Of course this comes at the cost of: